-RSS Feeds from classification.gov.au include the latest classification decisions and upcoming releases added to the National Classification Database (NCD).
-This means you can subscribe and automatically get updated with the latest classification decisions added to the NCD as soon as they are available.
+RSS feeds from classification.gov.au include the latest classification decisions and upcoming releases added to the National Classification Database.
+When you subscribe, you will automatically get updated with the latest classification decisions added to the NCD as soon as they are available.

-There are several different RSS Feeds you can subsribe to.
-These feeds are:
+There are several different RSS feeds you can subscribe to:

-- all new decisions that are published each night on classification.gov.au
+- Latest decisions - all new decisions that are published daily on classification.gov.au

-- all new film decisions (including cinema, DVD, Bluray, etc) that are published each night on classification.gov.au
+- Latest film decisions - all new film decisions (including cinema, DVD, Bluray, etc) that are published daily on classification.gov.au

-- all new literature decisions (including magazines, calendars, etc) that are published each night on classification.gov.au
+- Latest literature decisions - all new literature decisions (including magazines, calendars, etc) that are published daily on classification.gov.au

 How can I subscribe?

-All you need to do is click on the RSS logo to subscribe to to the Latest Decisions feed, then 'Subscribe'.
-You need to have a Feed Reader installed on your computer to view the feeds.
+All you need to do is select the RSS logo to subscribe to the Latest Decisions feed, then 'Subscribe'.
+You need to have a feed reader installed on your computer to view the feeds.

-For the other feeds, hover over the RSS logo, and options will appear - just click on the option you want, and 'Subscribe'.
+For the other feeds, hover over the RSS logo and options will appear.
+Selectthe option you want, then 'Subscribe'.

 More detail, including how to sort information and apply filters to our RSS feeds is outlined in the factsheet below: